Peregrine Horden

-John Nicholas Peregrine Horden (born 1955) is emeritus professor in medieval history at Royal Holloway, University of London.
+John Nicholas Peregrine Horden (born 1955) is a British medieval historian and academic, specialising in medieval medicine and the history of the Mediterranean.

+Academic career

+From 1977 to 1984, Horden was a prize fellow at All Souls College, Oxford.
+Between 1995 and 2007, he was a lecturer at Royal Holloway, University of London, rising to the rank of reader.
+In 2007 or 2008, he was appointed Professor of Medieval History.
+He retired from Royal Holloway, and returned to All Soul where he served as official fellow and college librarian from 2021 to 2026.
+He holds the title of emeritus professor at Royal Holloway.

 Horden's research is in the area of Mediterranean cities and medicine in the Middle Ages.
 He is a Fellow of All Souls College, Oxford.
-He was elected a fellow of the Society of Antiquaries of London in March 2020.

 The publication of his book The Corrupting Sea: A Study of Mediterranean History (co-written with Nicholas Purcell) was hailed as a 'notable intellectual event'.
 The book's main thesis is that the Mediterranean is a region made up of micro-regions.
 The book argues that the Mediterranean ought to be seen in terms of the ecological lines of force linking countless small regions and micro-economies together rather than in terms of a few famous metropoleis.
 Horden and Purcell stress the longues durées and insist that the different themes of history, i.e. politics, culture, economy, ideas and institutions must be studied in close association.

+Honours

+On 11 March 2004, Horden was elected a Fellow of the Society of Antiquaries of London (FSA).